iomete/iom-docs/glossary/data-automation.md

 ---
 title: Data Automation
-description: Explore data automation, a technique facilitating the collection, transformation, storage, processing, and analysis of data without manual human intervention.
-Learn about Extract, Transform, and Load (ETL) and how data automation improves data quality, saves costs, enhances insights generation, and accelerates analytics.
+description: Data automation is a popular data management technique that can help organizations collect, upload, transform, store, process, and analyze data without the need for manual human intervention.
 ---

 # Data Automation

 ## What is Data Automation?

 Data automation is a popular data management technique that can help organizations collect, upload, transform, store, process, and analyze data without the need for manual human intervention.
 By automating repetitive and time-consuming tasks such as data ingestion, transformation, validation, cleansing, integration, and analysis, data automation helps organizations make the most of their data and make data-driven decisions faster and easier.

 One common example of data automation is Extract, Transform, and Load (ETL), which enables engineers to extract data from different sources, transform it into a usable and trusted resource, and load it into systems that end-users can access and use downstream to solve business problems.